jwold/Trailblazers-Trivia/replit.md

 - **January 25, 2025**: Fixed team collapse/expand bounce animation by simplifying filtering logic and disabling conflicting transitions
 - **January 25, 2025**: Removed Card container wrapper around difficulty selection and question display buttons for cleaner interface
 - **January 25, 2025**: Added Trailblazers logo to left side of header and moved end game button to right side of header during gameplay
+- **January 25, 2025**: Hide expand/collapse teams button when there are fewer than 3 teams for cleaner interface